AdobeDocs/experience-manager-65.en/help/forms/using/prepopulate-adaptive-form-fields.md

 1. In the Properties console, navigate to AEM Forms container &gt; Basic &gt; Prefill Service.
 1. Select the Default Prefill Service and click **[!UICONTROL Save]**.
 The service is associated to the form.

+## Prefill data at client {#prefill-at-client}

+When you prefill an adaptive form, the AEM Forms server merges data with an adaptive form and delivers the filled form to you.
+By default, the data merge action takes place at the server.

+You can configure the AEM Forms server to perform the data merge action at the client instead of the server.
+It significantly reduces the time required to prefill and render adaptive forms.
+By default, the feature is disabled.
+You can enable it from the Configuration Manager or command line.

+* To enable or disable from configuration manager:
+  1. Open AEM Configuration Manager.
+  1. Locate and open the Adaptive Form and Interactive Communication Web Channel Configuration
+  1. Enable the Configuration.af.clientside.datamerge.enabled.name option
+* To enable or disable from the command line:
+  * To enable, run the following cURL command:
+    `curl -u admin:admin -X POST -d apply=true \ -d propertylist=af.clientside.datamerge.enabled \ -d af.clientside.datamerge.enabled=true \ http://${crx.host}:${crx.port}/system/console/configMgr/Adaptive%20Form%20and%20Interactive%20Communication%20Web%20Channel%20Configuration`

+  * To disable, run the following cURL command:
+    `curl -u admin:admin -X POST -d apply=true \ -d propertylist=af.clientside.datamerge.enabled \ -d af.clientside.datamerge.enabled=false \ http://${crx.host}:${crx.port}/system/console/configMgr/Adaptive%20Form%20and%20Interactive%20Communication%20Web%20Channel%20Configuration`